cicsdev/cics-java-liberty-ejb/README.md

 * [z/OS Provisioning Toolkit](https://developer.ibm.com/mainframe/products/zospt/) - Provisioning and deployment

 ## Deploying the Sample
-The simplest deploymeny strategy is to use `zospt` (z/OS Provisioning Toolkit).
+The simplest deployment strategy is to use `zospt` (z/OS Provisioning Toolkit).
 Follow these [instructions](etc/zospt/README.md).

 Otherwise, import the projects into CICS Explorer.
 And deploy the CICS bundle to z/FS.
 Then define and install the bundle in the CICS region, along with a Liberty JVM server.
+The features `ejbLite-3.2`, `jaxrs-2.0` and `jsf-2.2` need to be added to the Liberty `server.xml` file.

 An example [server.xml](etc/config/server.xml) configuration is provided which can be used to deploy the application directly from USS.
+To take this route, simple FTP a compiled `ear` file to the Liberty configuration directory of the Liberty JVM server, under the `apps` directory.

 If the sample is correctly deploy, you should see the following messages: